Let’s say you lose a key member of your staff and it takes you 6 months to get the replacement hired.

 Good training helps your new hires to acquire key knowledge.

-Finding the time to properly train staff is a struggle for almost any company or organization in any business sector.
+Finding the time to properly train your staff is a struggle for almost any company or organization in any business sector.

 “It would be great if you could hire employees who could ‘hit the ground running’, but this just isn’t reality.
 “Good training is one of the most critical components of supporting your staff and giving them the tools they need to succeed and to help you succeed.”